FoluGodwin/FoluGodwin/README.md

-- 👋 Hi, I’m @FoluGodwin
+- 👋 Hi, I’m @FoluGodwin.
-- 👀 I’m a front-end developer
+- 👀 I’m a front-end developer,
-- 🌱 I’m currently skilled in HTML, CSS, and JavaScript
+- 🌱 I’m currently skilled in HTML, CSS, and JavaScript.
-- 💞️ I’m looking to collaborate on certain project
+- 💞️ I’m looking to collaborate on certain projects.
-- 📫 How to reach me godwinfolu@gmail.com
+- 📫 You can reach me via: godwinfolu@gmail.com.

 <!---
 FoluGodwin/FoluGodwin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.